wpbackoffice/woocommerce-incremental-product-quantities/readme.txt

 With WooCommerce Advanced Product Quantities you can easily create rules that restrict the amount of products a user can buy at once.
 Set Minimum, Maximum and Step values for any product type and must be valid before a customer can proceed to checkout.

-New Features as of version 2.1.0:
+New Features as of version 2.1.0

+* Added Custom Quantity Message Option
+* Added Out of Stock Min/Max
 * Added Role Support, create rules based on user roles.
 * Improved performance / cacheing
 * Improved admin interface